 11. Walk Your Dog Regularly

-12. Think Twice About Using A Crate
+12. Think Twice About Crate Training

-Some dogs can get really nervous when you lock them in a kennel, and it can cause them severe distress, sometimes to the point where they can actually soil themselves.
+Some dogs can get really nervous when you lock them inside a kennel, mainly due to poor past experience.
+This may cause them severe distress, sometimes to the point where they actually soil themselves.